 Click the gear next to the person you'd like to remove from the household, and then choose Remove.

-The household will still be active, but the person will be removed from it.
+The household will remain active, but the person will be removed.
 If you'd like to delete a household as a whole, you can click Remove household, and the household will be deleted with all members removed.

 If you want to find people in more than one household, create a list and email Support to add a custom report for people in more than one household.